 This is the line that initially threw me off but likely the most important of the email.
 It’s important to note that there are two (2) disclosures you must make.
 A single (Amazon Associates) disclosure is a common practice, but it doesn’t seem to actually meet both of the previously mentioned requirements.

-Previously, the disclosure that most affiliates are familiar with is the generic Amazon Associate affiliate disclosure, which reads “As an Amazon Associate I earn from qualifying purchases.”
+Previously, the disclosure that most affiliates are familiar with is the generic Amazon Associate affiliate disclosure example, which reads “As an Amazon Associate I earn from qualifying purchases.”
 The rules for this disclosure are more forgiving—it’s acceptable to ‘bury’ it a little on your site or channel.
 For example, it can be placed in the footer of your site or in the ‘about’ section of your social media channel.
 However, this disclosure is now secondary on Amazon’s list.

 The first “legally compliant” disclosure mentioned in Amazon’s email is the disclosure that is specified by the FTC.
 In our experience, this disclosure is rarely provided appropriately.
 It seems that most affiliate sites fail to include the FTC disclosure, perhaps thinking that the generic Amazon Associates disclosure is enough.
 As for social media channels, it would seem that many affiliates only think it’s necessary to include sponsored content.
 This is simply wrong!